Kinor: Kinor 16 CX series Cine Camera

-Technical data

 Brief Details

-The 16mm Kinor 1M has a turret-type lens mounting and a variable shutter.
+The 16mm Kinor 16CX-M has a turret-type lens mounting and a variable shutter.
 The 2M and the rare 3M models are supplied with a 10-100 zoom lens, which has front- and rear-mountable filters.
 The usual kit consists of four magazines, three 100-foot, and one 400-foot.
 Synchronized sound is achieved using a sync-pulse known as a pilot tone, and the motor generates an accurate 25 frames per second to attain this.
 Variable frame rates require a relatively cheap modification form third-party developers, or the factory-produced variable drive unit.
 This is very quickly and simply replaced.
 It is common to see this type of modification coupled with the addition of true crystal-sync.